alexh-g/DUSmapper/README.md

 DUS targeted by ComP of the species) is identified, and regions of the genome containing a low density of prDUS ('DUS islands') are also annotated.
 The currently implemented method for desgnating DUS islands is very basic – only the gaps between directly adjacent
 DUS on each strand are calculated, rather than the true local DUS density for a windowed region.
-DUS gaps which are greater than the median gap spacing + 4*IQR are classified as DUS islands, but this cutoff was chosen empirically by comparison with previously characterised
+DUS gaps which are greater than the median gap spacing + 4*IQR (interqurtile range) are classified as DUS islands, but this cutoff was chosen empirically by comparison with previously characterised
 Neisseria genomic islands, rather than by rigorous statistics.
 I plan to implement a better method for identifying DUS islands based on local frequencies in future.